How to Apply to UMPI

 **Canadian-based institutions (excluding the province of Quebec) will not require a transcript evaluation.
 High school or equivalent and college transcripts must be directly sent by the institution or a transcript service.

-High school: Transcripts must be officially translated or evaluated as part of the admissions requirements.
+High school transcripts must be officially translated or evaluated as part of the admissions requirements.
 The official document must include a cumulative grade point average (GPA) and a specific graduation date.
-(Examples include translations/evaluations from a NACES or AICE member, or having the high/secondary school provide a translated copy of the transcript directly.)
+Translations or evaluations must be directly provided by (1) a NACESor AICE member, or (2) the high/secondary school.

 Please note: